 July 1st of 2010 was my last day as a practicing anesthesiologist.
-It had been over two years since the “Bird Flu”, as it was called, indifferent and without warning started a sequence of events that would change my life forever.
+It had been over two years since the “Swine Flu”, as it was called, indifferent and without warning started a sequence of events that would change my life forever.

 My name is Mike Lytle, president and founder of LRDC, a research and development company, and subsequently EQUS Golf.